Pride Month 2025

 Celebrate the path-breaking work of LGBTQ+ artists and explore queer perspectives on art this Pride Month.

 Discover more in the features below, encompassing themes of belonging, visibility, and activism.
-And join us in person for a range of events: Head to MoMA PS1 on June 1 to kick off Pride Month with a special Night at the Museum; on June 26, don’t miss our annual free MoMA Pride Celebration, which takes over the entire Museum; and come together with other families for special art-making activities, readings focusing on LGBTQ+ art and history, and much more.
+Throughout the month, catch screenings as part of our Queer and Uncensored film series.
+And join us in person for a range of events: Head to MoMA PS1 on June 13 to kick off Pride Month with a special Night at the Museum; on June 25, don’t miss our annual free MoMA Pride Celebration, which takes over the entire Museum; and come together with other families for special art-making activities, readings focusing on LGBTQ+ art and history, and much more.

 More to explore